pypa/pipx/README.md

 ```

-Sometime pipx can consume arguments provided for application:
+Sometimes pipx can consume arguments provided for the application:

 ```
 > pipx run pycowsay --py